remg427/misp42splunk/README.md

 # Todo
 - [X] implement event tagging in misp_alert_create_event
 - [ ] store some saved searches and lookups as examples
+- [ ] remove dependency for pymisp and python3

 # Credits
 The creation of this app started from work done by https://github.com/xme/splunk/tree/master/getmispioc and the associated blog https://blog.rootshell.be/2017/10/31/splunk-custom-search-command-searching-misp-iocs/ for MISP interactions.